jcq/wedding/src/pages/get-involved/things-to-do.md

     Located 30 minutes from Minneapolis and 15 minutes from our venue, Stillwater is a charming town and popular tourist destination on the bank of the St. Croix River.
 There are walking paths, antique stores, boat rentals, tours, and sightseeing.
 The setting for *Grumpy Old Men* and *Beautiful Girls*, Stillwater is also known for its lift bridge and the enormous scoops of ice cream at [Nelson's](https://www.nelsonsicecream.biz/).

 * **[Fort Snelling](http://www.mnhs.org/fortsnelling)**
     Historic Fort Snelling dates to the early 1800s is located at the confluence of the Minnesota and Mississippi rivers.
-Now run by the Minnesota Historical Society, it has restored fortifications and other buildings, and is set amongst the beauty of Fort Snelling State Park.
+Now run by the Minnesota Historical Society, it has restored fortifications and other buildings, and is set amongst the beauty of Fort Snelling State Park and the Minnesota Valley National Wildlife Refuge.